nytud/emtsv/README.md

 ### Example

-[The examples presented above](#command-line-interface) simply call `main.py` with the parameter `tok,spell,morph,pos,conv-morph,dep,chunk,ner` takes the input on STDIN and gives out in STDOUT.
+[The examples presented above](#command-line-interface) simply call `main.py` with the parameters `tok,spell,morph,pos,conv-morph,dep,chunk,ner` take the input on STDIN and return the output on STDOUT.
 We use here a tokenizer, a morphological analyzer, a POS tagger, a morphology converter, a dependency parser, a chunker and a named entity recognizer.
-(The converter is needed as the POS tagger and the dependency parser works with different morphological coding systems.)
+(The converter is needed as the POS tagger and the dependency parser work with different morphological coding systems.)

 ### Creating a module

-- The same method applies as for [creating a modules in `xtsv`](https://github.com/dlt-rilmta/xtsv#creating-a-module-that-can-be-used-with-xtsv)
+- The method is the same as in the case of [creating modules in `xtsv`](https://github.com/dlt-rilmta/xtsv#creating-a-module-that-can-be-used-with-xtsv)
-- But all new modules must also respect [the field-name conventions of `emtsv`](doc/emtsv_modules.pdf)
+- However, all new modules must follow [the field-name conventions of `emtsv`](doc/emtsv_modules.pdf)

 <!--
 ## Work in progress